February 22, 2019 Forthcoming

 Reference - 168 Pages - 15 B/W Illustrations

 ISBN 9781138573581 - CAT# Y382448

 Series: Routledge Studies in Urbanism and the City

-It establishes how planning for urban indigeneity looks in practice, even in seemingly progressive settings such as Bolivia and Ecuador, where indigenous rights to the city are recognised within constitutions.
-It explores how the translation of indigenous rights to the city is a process involving different actor groups operating within state institutions and indigenous communities, who often hold conflicting interests and needs.
-The book also establishes a set of theoretical, methodological and practical foundations for envisaging how urban indigenous planning in Latin America and elsewhere should be understood, studied and undertaken: as a process which embraces conflict and challenges power relations within indigenous communities and between these communities and the state.
+The book establishes how planning for urban indigeneity looks in practice, even in seemingly progressive settings, such as Bolivia and Ecuador, where indigenous rights to the city are recognised within constitutions.
+It demonstrates that the translation of indigenous rights to the city is a process involving different actor groups operating within state institutions and indigenous communities, which often hold conflicting interests and needs.
+The book also establishes a set of theoretical, methodological, and practical foundations for envisaging how urban indigenous planning in Latin America and elsewhere should be understood, studied, and undertaken: As a process which embraces conflict and challenges power relations within indigenous communities and between these communities and the state.

 This book will appeal to practitioners, researchers, and students working within the fields of urban planning, urban development, and indigenous rights.